- Ubuntu has a built-in VPN client, but it’s pretty limited compared to dedicated VPN apps.

 Money-back guarantee: 30 DAYS

-Connect up to 10 devices at once via PIA’s apps for Ubuntu, Raspberry Pi, Windows, Mac, Android, iOS, and Amazon Fire TV.
+Users can connect as many devices as they want via PIA’s apps for Ubuntu, Raspberry Pi, Windows, Mac, Android, iOS, and Amazon Fire TV.
 Manual setup is required for routers.

-BLOCKS MALWARE:Private Internet Access has a GUI app for Linux and lets you secure up to 10 devices simultaneously.
+BLOCKS MALWARE:Private Internet Access has a GUI app for Linux and lets you secure an unlimited number of devices simultaneously.
 An excellent option for almost any task.
 Also includes a 30-day money-back guarantee.

 Read our full Private Internet Access review.